 Summer Reading Challenge

-The Summer Reading Challenge takes place during the school summer holidays every year at a library near you
+The Summer Reading Challenge takes place during the school holidays every summer at a library near you.

 • are more enthusiastic about reading